Xlaaf/Nobara/README.md

 *Enjoy!*

-For queries or any issues regarding the bot please open an issue ticket or visit us at [Eagle Union](https://t.me/YorktownEagleUnion)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Zero Union](https://t.me/ZeroBotSupport)

 ## Credits
 The bot is based of on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars)